 If you require more detailed information about our core and essential beliefs then please read our Basis of Faith two-page document.

-All of our beliefs are based in-line with the 1689 London Baptist Confession of Faith.
+These beliefs are in-line with the 1689 London Baptist Confession of Faith.

 "This document (the 1689 London Baptist Confession of Faith) is the most excellent epitome of the things most surely believed among us.
 It is not issued as an authoritative rule or code of faith, whereby you may be fettered, but as a means of edification in righteousness.
 It is an excellent, though not inspired, expression of the teaching of those Holy Scriptures by which all confessions are to be measured.
 We hold to the humbling truths of God's sovereign grace in the salvation of lost sinners.
 Salvation is through Christ alone and by faith alone."
 Charles Haddon Spurgeon